itspriddle/josh.fail/_posts/2017/2017-07-14-procrastination.md

 > Yeah, I can't figure it out either.

 And now that I'm a software developer I'm _paid_ to be ~~lazy~~ efficient.
-If only that teacher could see me now :smile:!
+If only that teacher could see me now 😀!

 ---